-He is an internationally recognised clinician-scientist in the field of microcirculatory as well as large artery research, notably in the context of cardiovascular complications of diabetes and the metabolic syndrome.
-Since 1990, the work of Professor Stehouwer and his group has led to 77 completed PhD theses, and more than 800 peer-reviewed papers in international journals.
+Since 1990, the work of Professor Stehouwer and his group has led to 87 completed PhD theses and more than 800 peer-reviewed papers in international journals.

-His work is well-recognised, as shown by a Hirsh index of 109 (Web of Science); >52,000 citations; several awards, such as the Dr F. Gerritzen Award for excellent diabetes research (Dutch Diabetes Research Foundation, 1993); the Castelli-Pedroli Award for excellent research into the complications of diabetes (European Association for the Study of Diabetes, 2005); the Dutch Society of Vascular Medicine Career Award (2007); the Ruitenga Van Swieten honorary professorship of the University of Amsterdam (2009); and the Donald McDonald Award of Artery Society (2017); as well as many invited lectures at (inter)national meetings, such as those of the European Society for Microcirculation, the World Congress for Microcirculation, the European Society for the Study of Diabetes, the American Diabetes Association, the European Society for Cardiology, and the American Heart Association.
+Prof. Stehouwer’s work is well-recognized as shown by a Hirsh index of 121 (Web of Science); >72,000 citations; and several awards, notably the Dr. F. Gerritzen Award for excellent diabetes research (Dutch Diabetes Research Foundation, 1993); the Castelli-Pedroli Award for excellent research into the complications of diabetes (European Association for the Study of Diabetes, 2005); the Dutch Society of Vascular Medicine Career Award (2007); membership of the Faculty of 1000 (2009); Fellowship of the European Society of Cardiology (2009); the Ruitenga Van Swieten honorary professorship of the University of Amsterdam (2009); the Ruysch Lecture Award (Academic Medical Centre - University of Amsterdam (2010); the Donald McDonald Award of Artery Society (2017); and the Clarivate / Web of Science Highly Cited Researcher Award in recognition of exceptional research performance demonstrated by production of multiple highly cited papers that rank in the top 1% for field and year (2020).